 The Group has interests in joint venture, which are accounted for in the consolidated financial statements using the equity method of accounting.
-Equity accounting involves recognising the Group's share of the post-acquisition profit or loss and other comprehensive income within consolidated profit or loss and other comprehensive post-acquisition movements are adjusted against the cost of investment and include goodwill on acquisition (net of accumulated impairment loss).
+Equity accounting involves recognising the Group's share of the post-acquisition profit or loss and other comprehensive income within consolidated profit or loss and other comprehensive income respectively.
+The cumulative post-acquisition movements are adjusted against the cost of investment and include goodwill on acquisition (net of accumulated impairment loss).